Akiflow Alternative for Private Weekly Planning

 WeekFlux gives you the time blocking and focused daily planning that Akiflow is known for — but your data starts on your device, sync is end-to-end encrypted, and there is a real free plan instead of a high monthly subscription.

 Akiflow is a powerful command-bar planner built to consolidate tasks from many tools — Gmail, Slack, Notion, Todoist, and more — into one timeline you can time block.
-It is genuinely strong at integrations, but it is cloud-based, requires an account, and runs around $15 or more per month.
+It is genuinely strong at integrations, but it is cloud-based, requires an account, and is subscription-based after trial.
+Check Akiflow for current pricing.

 If you want focused weekly planning and time blocking without piping all of your task data through a cloud hub, WeekFlux is built for you.
 Your plan stays local-first, cloud sync is optional and end-to-end encrypted, and the free tier covers the full planner.